Sunlight

 Watering

-Once established, this plant is drought tolerant.
+After the roots are established, this plant is drought tolerant.

 Soil

 Tolerates most soils, as long as it is well draining.
+Preferably organic soil free of additives.

 Fertilization

 Use a Palm specific fertilizer three times a year at the beginning of Fall, Spring and Summer.
+Do not fertilize for the first three months to avoid burning the roots.

 Pruning